 It is tempting to dismiss the result in this case as an anomaly based on peculiar warranty language in a particularly onerous design-build contract.
 However, the contract language the Court focused on may also be found in several industry standard contract documents.
 For example, DBIA Document 535 commits the design-builder to correct defective work for one year “or within such longer period to the extent required by any specific warranty included in the Contract Documents.”
 The EJCDC standard general conditions (C-700) has similar language, as does the ConsensusDocs design-build contract (No. 410).
 And while the ConsensusDoc owner agreement (No. 200) limits the “correction of work” period for prime contractors to one year, its subcontract form (No. 750) makes the requirement one year “or for a longer period of time as may be required by specific warranties in the Subcontract Documents.”
 While the AIA A201-2017 doesn’t include this precise language, it does include language that could be confused to reach a similar result.

 Conceivably the Permasteelisa case will be rejected by other appellate courts, but in the meantime, contractors will have to carefully negotiate the warranty terms of their contracts if they wish to avoid a similar extension of their own warranty obligations to match the duration of the longest-lived manufacturer’s warranties called out in the specs.

 As noted at the beginning of this article, the duration of a contractor’s own warranty obligations, even in the presence of required manufacturer’s warranties, can be limited by careful negotiation.
 The same is true for other warranty pitfalls, to be discussed in a future Part 2 of this article.

 Tony Adams is a founding partner of Adams Leclair.
-Part 2 of this article will be published in May 2021.
+Part 2 of this article was published in May 2021.